-Accordingly, many of us consider switching to a lower-priced dog food when times are tight and we need to save a bit of money.
+As circumstances will have it, many of us consider switching to a lower-priced, budget-friendly dog food when times are tight, and we need to save a bit of money.

 Below, we’ll recommend some great budget-friendly dog foods while also exploring which high-quality dog food perks can be sacrificed safely when you need a budget dog food option.

 The 11 Best Budget Dog Foods: Affordable Feeding

 Below are foods that are affordably priced yet still have enough nutritional value to make them worthwhile dietary staples.
 Try to select the best one for your pup and his needs when making your final selection.